 A change of grade (other than from an Incomplete) is permitted only as a result of faculty/instructor or administrative error in calculating, posting, or recording a grade.
 A student has one full year from the time in which the grade was issued to submit a written request for a grade reevaluation to the faculty member.
-Any student who wishes to pursue a change of grade must exhaust the following options in sequence.
+Any student wishing to pursue a grade change must exhaust the following options in sequence.

 - Grade review with faculty/instructor.
-If no resolution is reached or satisfactory explanation given, then: - Review by department chair.
-If no resolution or satisfactory explanation, then: - Review by division Executive Dean or Associate Dean.
-If no resolution is reached or satisfactory explanation given, then: - Review by the Vice President for Instructional Services, or the appointed Assistant to the Vice President, for final resolution.
+If no resolution is reached or a satisfactory explanation is given, then: - Review by department chair.
+If there is no resolution or satisfactory explanation, then: - Review by division Executive Dean or Associate Dean.
+If no resolution is reached or a satisfactory explanation is given, then: - Review by the Vice President for Instructional Services or the appointed Assistant to the Vice President for final resolution.